ballerina-platform/module-ballerina-email/email-ballerina/Module.md

 ## Security and Authentication

-Email module supports both TLS/SSL and STARTTLS as transport level security.
+The `email` module supports both the TLS/SSL and STARTTLS as transport-level security protocols.

-Transport level security for all SMTP, POP3, and IMAP clients/listeners can be configured with `secureSocket` field.
+Transport-level security for all SMTP, POP3, and IMAP clients/listeners can be configured with the `secureSocket` field.

 ```ballerina
 secureSocket: {